Sydney Orbital Network

 The Sydney Orbital Network is a 110 kilometre motorway standard ring road around and through Sydney, the capital of New South Wales in Australia.
 It runs north from Sydney Airport, underneath the CBD to the North Shore, west to the Hills District, south to Prestons and then east to connect with the airport.
 Much of the road is privately owned and financed by tolls.

 General Holmes Drive, looking south-west from the Sydney Airport overpass.
 It is part of the M1 and Orbital Road.

 History

 Planning for this beltway, orbital or ring road began as early as 1962 under the "County of Cumberland scheme" (CCS) and was talked about as far back as 1944.
 Then, from 1973 to 1989, things started to take shape with new sections opening-up and then further advancing by 1999.
 In 2007, the Lane Cove Tunnel opened, completing the orbital network.

 Motorways that make up the orbital road

-The 110 km Sydney orbital consists of several motorways and freeways, they are listed below:
+The 110 km Sydney orbital consists of several motorways and freeways: